Columbia Work Camp

 Visitation

-- Do not visit until the inmate notifies you that your visitation application has been approved.
+- Do not visit until your visitation application has been approved by the inmate or the facility.

-- Visitors aged 12 and older must complete a visitation application; only one application form is permitted per person.
+- Persons 12 years old and older must complete the visitation application; only one application form is allowed per person.

-- Visitors 16 years or older must present a valid photo ID to enter the visiting area.
+- Visitors 16 years of age or older must present a valid photo ID to enter the visiting area.

 Communication

-- AdvancePay prepaid calling lets family and friends fund a phone number so an incarcerated person can call using those funds.
+- AdvancePay prepaid calling lets family and friends fund a phone number so an incarcerated person can place outgoing calls.

 Sending Money

-- You can include the offender name and DC number on the money order memo/"used for" line to identify the deposit.
+- Include the offender name and DC number on the money order memo/“used for” line to identify the deposit.

 Topic Overviews